Greece Moments Greece Moments

 Golf von Korinth Restaurants Tipps Insel Trizonia

-#10 Galaxidi: Picture-perfect place of Central Greece
+#10 Galaxidi: A picture-perfect town in Central Greece

-A true pearl on the Gulf of Corinth is located just 35 minutes from the archaeological site of Delphi.
-Galaxidi with its 3,000 inhabitants is picturesquely located on a headland by the sea.
-Pastel-colored captain’s houses with red roofs line the waterfront, high above the sea of houses rises the church of Agios Nikolaos.
+A true gem on the Gulf of Corinth is located just 35 minutes from the Delphi archaeological site.
+Galaxidi, with its 3,000 residents, sits picturesquely on a headland by the sea.
+Pastel-colored captainsโ€™ houses with red roofs line the waterfront promenade, and high above the sea of houses rises the Church of Agios Nikolaos.

 Galaxidi Itea Delphi Golf von Korinth

-Picture-perfect location Galaxidi
+Picture-perfect Galaxidi

 Geheimtipp Griechenland Galaxidi Tipps

-A true insider tip in Greece
+A true hidden gem in Greece

-Along the waterfront, numerous taverns invite you (tip: Ab oVo Restaurant Galaxidi) and cafés invite you to linger.
-By the way, Galaxidi is best captured photographically along Kammenou Street in the east, which leads to the monument to the captain’s wives.
-If you want to enjoy Galaxidi in peace, you should plan 2-3 nights, e.g. in the recommended Galaxidi Sea View Apartment (View on Booking*).
+Along the waterfront promenade, numerous taverns (tip: Ab oVo) and cafรฉs invite you to linger.
+By the way, the best spot for photos in Galaxidi is along Kammenou Street in the east, which leads to the Monument to the Captainsโ€™ Wives.
+If you want to enjoy Galaxidi at a leisurely pace, you should plan for 2โ€“3 nights, e.g., at the highly recommended Galaxidi Sea View Apartment (View on Booking*).

 #11 Oracle of Delphi

-From Galaxidi we drive along the coastal road via the industrial city of Itea to the next highlight on the Gulf of Corinth, the famous Oracle of Delphi.
-Even though the oracle has long since fallen silent today, the ancient site of Delphi, located only about 20 km north of the Gulf of Corinth, is one of the most important excavation sites in the country.
+From Galaxidi, the route follows the coastal road through the industrial town of Itea to the next highlight on the Gulf of Corinth: the famous Oracle of Delphi.
+Even though the oracle has long since fallen silent, the ancient site of Delphiโ€”located just about 20 km north of the Gulf of Corinthโ€”is one of the countryโ€™s most significant archaeological sites.

 Orakel von Delphi Golf von Korinth Ausflug